 The Expansion Constant

-The expansion constant, expressed in £/MWkm, represents the annuitised value of the transmission infrastructure capital investment required to transport 1 MW over 1 km.
-Its magnitude is derived from the projected cost of 400kV overhead line, including an estimate of the cost of capital, to provide for future system expansion. to
+The expansion constant is calculated for a number of asset classes.
+It is expressed in £/MW/km, and represents the annuitised value of the transmission infrastructure capital investment required to transport 1 MW over 1 km.
+Its magnitude is derived from the projected cost, expressed as £/MW/km, of new or reinforced circuit capacity, including an estimate of the cost of capital, to provide for future system expansion.
+This cost may be derived from the cost of a new line, or from reinforcements, where a reinforcement is an investment that adds to the capacity or life of an existing line, taking account of the years for which the new capacity will apply, the capacity added, and the length.
+Reinforcements to existing circuits that add neither life nor capacity, will be ignored.
+For reinforcements, account is taken of the remaining asset life prior to the investment, and of the new remaining asset life after the investment.
+For any investment for which the Onshore Transmission Licensee is unable to give The Company the remaining life before the investment was made, a default assumption of 0 years of remaining life will be applied.
+For any investment for which the Onshore Transmission Licensee is unable to give The Company the remaining life after the investment was made, a default assumption of 45 years of remaining life will be applied.

 In the methodology, the expansion constant is used to convert the marginal km figure derived from the transport model into a £/MW signal.
 The tariff model performs this calculation, in accordance with 14.15.95 – 14.15.117, and also then calculates the residual element of the overall tariff (to ensure correct revenue recovery in accordance with the price control), in accordance with 14.15.133.

-The transmission infrastructure capital costs used in the calculation of the expansion constant are provided via an externally audited process.
-They also include information provided from all onshore Transmission Owners (TOs).
-They are based on historic costs and tender valuations adjusted by a number of indices (e.g. global price of steel, labour, inflation, etc.).
-The objective of these adjustments is to make the costs reflect current prices, making the tariffs as forward looking as possible.
-This cost data represents The Company’s best view; however it is considered as commercially sensitive and is therefore treated as confidential.
-The calculation of the expansion constant also relies on a significant amount of transmission asset information, much of which is provided in the Seven Year Statement.
+The transmission infrastructure capital costs used in the calculation of the expansion constant include information provided from all onshore Transmission Owners (TOs).
+The onshore Transmission Owners also provide circuit length data from the Transmission Price Control.